boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 ***Series***

-You can change series to which series have to show trendline by `Series` drop down option.
+You can change the series to which the series have to show trendline by `Series` drop-down option.

 ***Line Type***

-You can select line type by `Line Type` drop down option(Linear, Exponential, Logarithmic, Power, Polynomial).
+You can select line type by `Line Type` drop-down option (Linear, Exponential, Logarithmic, Power, Polynomial).

 ***Line Color***

-You can change color of trendline by `Line Color` color picker.
+You can change the color of the trendline by `Line Color` color picker.

 ***Line Style***

-You can change style of trendline by `Line Style` drop down option(Solid, Dot, Dash, DotDash, LongDash, LongDashDotDot).
+You can change the style of the trendline by `Line Style` drop-down option (Solid, Dot, Dash, DotDash, LongDash, LongDashDotDot).

 ***Delete Trendline***

-To delete trendline, select the one to be deleted and click highlighted button.
+To delete a trendline, select the one to be deleted and click the highlighted button.

 ![Trendline Delete](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/trendline-delete.png)